luiz504/GoStack11/GoBarber/backend/README.md

 yarn add ts-node-dev -D

-- live server like nodemon to typescript
+- live server like nodemon to typescript, the creapt the script to run the server